Do you love Christmas as much as I do? Do you love to decorate your home every year again and again?

 Et Voila …. all done!

-Now let your phantasie go wild and create stockings with all sorts of different patchwork techniques and styles.
-Whether you’re using clamshells, triangles, hexies or just simple squares, these Christmas stockings will definitely make a lasting impression.
+Now let your fantasy go wild and create stockings with all sorts of different patchwork techniques and styles.
+These Christmas stockings will definitely make a lasting impression.

 Use a variety of different quilting shapes such as clamshells, squares, hexagons, diamonds or triangles.

 If you are celebrating Christmas, what’s your choice of Christmas stocking?